The history of translation through the agesMichal Šimurka 09.02.2021 About Translations Reading time: 4 min.

 The Bible remains one of the most important documents in the western world.
 Uncoincidentally, some of the oldest and most important events in translation history also relate to it.
 In the 3rd century BC, the Old Testament was translated from Hebrew into Greek by 70 scholars.
 This translation is called the Septuagint, since septuaginta means seventy.

 Did you know that translators have their own catholic patron saint?
 It is Saint Jerome, a scholar in a time when the world had enough of antiquity but wasn’t quite ready to enter into the Middle Ages.
 Saint Jerome translated the whole Bible into Latin, which was quite the feat.
-This version is known as the Vulgate and is sometimes still used in the Catholic Church.
+This version of the Bible translation is known as the Vulgate and is sometimes still used in the Catholic Church.

 Of course, lacking modern dictionaries and translation tools, Jerome inevitably made a few mistakes.
 Most famous is the description of Moses having horns.
 Jerome likely misinterpreted the Hebrew word “keren”, which has several meanings, including “horn”, but also a “beam of light”.
 As a result, for centuries afterward artists depicted Moses with horns growing out of his head.
 Even Michelangelo’s famous statue of Moses the Lawgiver has horns!
 Another example is the famous Apple of Eden.
 According to scholars, it could have been any other type of fruit, but Jerome simply liked the pun malus/malum (apple/evil).